18F/handbook/CONTRIBUTING.md

 NetlifyCMS lets you edit content in either Rich Text or Markdown, so feel free to use whichever makes you feel more comfortable.
 When you're done making your changes, click the 'Save' button at the top of your screen. _Note: NetlifyCMS does not offer auto-saving at this time._

-Once you save, a [pull request](https://github.com/18F/handbook/pulls) will be opened in the Handbook repository.
-It should have the 'netlify-cms/draft' tag.
-Pull requests represent the "official" way that changes are made to the Handbook: NetlifyCMS provides a nice abstraction layer over this sometimes-complicated Git workflow.
+When you save for the first time, a [pull request](https://github.com/18F/handbook/pulls) will be automatically opened.
+You should change the title and body to make more sense, since it will be pre-filled by NetlifyCMS.

 ### Step 4: Update the status of your change from 'Draft' to 'In Review'